nseidle/Etch-A-Sketch/readme.md

 Digital Etch-A-Sketch
 ==============

 Two digital encoders allow a user to draw on a small 1.3" OLED.
-An accelerometer allows the use to 'erase'.
+An accelerometer allows the user to 'erase'.

 ![Digital Etch-A-Sketch](https://raw.githubusercontent.com/nseidle/Etch-A-Sketch/refs/heads/main/Digital_Etch-A-Sketch.png)